Nikita-Ravindra-Albela/Nikita-Ravindra-Albela/README.md

-  # Hi, I'm Nikita 👋
+## Hi, I'm Nikita 👋

-📊Precision through analytics and Insights over assumptions.
+📊 Precision through analytics.
+Insights over assumptions.

-📊 Data Analyst | Business & AI-Powered Analyst
+📊 Data Analyst | Business Analyst | AI-Powered Analytics
-🚀 Turning business data into growth decisions
+🚀 Turning business data into measurable growth decisions

-I work with real-world datasets to uncover insights that drive revenue, retention, and strategic decisions.
+I work with real-world datasets to uncover insights that drive revenue, retention, and strategic growth.

-With an MBA in HR & Business Analytics and hands on internship experience, I combine business understanding with data analysis to solve practical, performance-driven problems.
+With an MBA in HR & Business Analytics and hands-on internship experience, I combine strong business understanding with data analysis to solve practical, performance-driven problems.

-Currently preparing for the PL-300 (Power BI Data Analyst) certification, I continuously upskill and build projects that leverage AI to automate repetitive tasks and enhance decision-making.
+Currently interning at KPAC Marketing, I analyze marketing and product data to optimize campaign performance, track KPIs, and generate actionable insights.

----
+Alongside this, I am preparing for the PL-300 (Power BI Data Analyst) certification and continuously building projects that leverage AI to automate repetitive workflows and enhance decision-making.

 ## 🔍 What I Work On